DKMDebugin/IZWindy/README.md

-# codeitup_team11
+# IZWindy
-An interractive game to introduce windmill efficency to kids
+An interactive /gamified web app that uses “Wind Energy” dataset to introduce wind energy to kidss.